Purdue-CS193/homework-0-DoodlingAWorld/index.md

+## Archit's First CS193 Homework

-## Hello and Welcome to my personal GitHub page!
+# Hello and Welcome to my Page!

 There isn't much on here at the moment, but I'll be sure to let you know the moment there is something to show!